-At the Wireless Global Congress, Summer webinar series, last week, I shared my perspective of the commercial impetus for the WBA’s OpenRoaming™️.
-As a Wi-Fi industry veteran I can see this is a clear game changer.
+At the Wireless Global Congress, Summer webinar series, last week, we shared our perspective of the commercial impetus for the WBA’s OpenRoaming.
+We can see this is a clear game-changer.
 It offers a frictionless and secure method of accessing potentially 500m public hotspots and the estimated two billion private enterprise locations globally.

 The headlines are that it:

-Using well established building blocks (Wi-Fi Alliance Passpoint™️ Hotspot 2.0, WBA WRIX roaming, IEEE RCOI and Iana certificate based roaming) the WBA is now creating the methods for establishing and enforcing standards that will scale Wi-Fi roaming, exponentially.
+Using well-established building blocks (Wi-Fi Alliance Passpoint, WBA WRIX roaming, IEEE RCOI and Iana certificate-based roaming) the WBA is now creating the methods for establishing and enforcing standards that will scale Wi-Fi roaming, exponentially.

 COVID 5G rethink?